josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-Showing you're a person who's capable of learning and growth, and who can identify and be honest about their flaws, is more valuable (and believable) than coming off perfect.
+Showing you're a person who's capable of learning and growth, who can identify and be honest about their flaws, is more valuable (and believable) than coming off perfect.

 </CalloutPlusQuote>

 ### Take the time you need

-If you're asked a question, and you can't think of an answer right away, just say "let me think about that for a minute."
+If you can't think of an answer to a question right away, just say, "let me think about that for a minute."

-It's easy to feel the pressure to constantly perform in an interview, it's perfectly fine to ask for time, and to take as much of it as you need.
+It's easy to feel pressure to constantly perform in an interview, but it's perfectly fine to ask for time, and to take as much of it as you need.

-It will probably feel awkward as you sit there in silence, but it's just fine.
+It may feel awkward as you sit there in silence, but it's just fine.
 Really.
-You won't get docked for it, but even if you did, the pause will probably produce a better result than hastily fumbling through a bad answer would.
+You won't get docked for it.
+And even if you did, the pause will probably produce a better result than hastily fumbling through a bad answer would.

 It's possible it'll even be noted as a _good_ thing that you're confident enough to ask for what you need.